LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 Now that we can show companies, let's add the **create** and **edit** forms.

-For the validation, we will use [Form Requests](https://laravel.com/docs/validation#form-request-validation).
-So, let's generate them immediately, so we would use them in the Controller.
+We will use [Form Requests](https://laravel.com/docs/validation#form-request-validation) for the validation.
+Let's generate them immediately so we can use them in the Controller.

 ```sh
 php artisan make:request StoreCompanyRequest